-With less than four months until the GDPR comes into force - on 25th May 2017 - organisations across Europe are racing to prepare for the changes.
-And while the legislation means extra work for thousands of businesses, few would deny that it's long overdue.
+The long anticipated General Data Protection Regulation (GDPR) finally came to force across the European Union on 25th May 2018.
+Few could have denied that it was long overdue.
 The original Data Protection Act was passed way back in 1998, when the internet barely existed, and cyber attacks weren't a serious concern for most businesses.

 But fast forward 20 years and huge advancements in technology and the internet have brought a data explosion in their wake.
 We now think it's perfectly normal that online companies know where we live, who we're friends with and what we like to eat.
 Yet with so much of our personal data involved, we need the reassurance that it's adequately protected.
 And that is where the GDPR comes in.